MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/azure-cost-management.md

 2. In Power Query Editor, select the **RI usage details** semantic model and select **Advanced Editor**.

-3. Update the Power Query code as shown in the following paragraph(s), which will split the calls into three-month chunks.
+3. To split the calls into three-month chunks, update the Power Query code as shown in the following sections.
 Make sure you note and retain your enrollment number, or billing account/billing profile ID.

    For **EA** use the following code update: